Leasehold alterations

 Asbestos

-After getting our consent, you must hire a certified contractor to do the work and/or safely remove the asbestos.
+After seeking landlord consent you must employ a contractor to carry out the work and/or remove the asbestos.

 Fees